laravel/docs/installation.md

 <a name="next-steps"></a>
 ## Next Steps

-Now that you have created your Laravel project, you may be wondering what to learn next.
+Now that you have created your Laravel application, you may be wondering what to learn next.
 First, we strongly recommend becoming familiar with how Laravel works by reading the following documentation:

 <div class="content-list" markdown="1">